Building GLib

 .
 Therefore, it may make sense to turn this feature off in some situations.
 The-Dbsymbolic_functions=false

-option allows to do that. -Dgtk_doc=false
+option allows to do that. -Ddocumentation=false

-- By default, GLib will detect whether xsltproc and the necessary DocBook stylesheets are installed.
-If they are, then it will use them to rebuild the included man pages from the XML sources.
-These options can be used to explicitly control whether man pages should be rebuilt used or not.
-The distribution includes pre-generated man pages.
+and the necessary DocBook stylesheets are installed.
+If they are, then it will use them to build the included man pages from the reStructuredText sources.
+These options can be used to explicitly control whether man pages should be built and used. -Dxattr=false

 and-Dxattr=true